 Gaming is not just a time pass or hobby.
 It has now become a career.
-Esports has become quite popular and players earn millions by winning esports competition.
+Esports has become quite popular and players earn millions by winning esports competitions.
 Several gamers also earn by streaming their gameplay.
 You may have seen videos of gamers playing games live on YouTube or on Facebook.
-Gamers not just become popular by streaming their gameplay, they build followers and earn.
+Gamers do not just become popular by streaming their gameplay, they build followers and earn.
 If you also play games, you can think of streaming your gameplay live.
 In this article, I am listing the best video game streaming platforms where you can stream your live gameplay.

 If you are also thinking to start game streaming, you should select the platform wisely.
 You need to first understand what platform is popular in your country.
-All these game streaming services are good and offer goof exposure.
+All these game streaming services are good and offer good exposure.
 Twitch is quite popular in Europe but YouTube gaming gives better exposure in India.
 So, you need to do a bit of research.
 You can also stream across all the platforms by using Restream.
 Restream lets you stream a video on multiple platforms.